123p10/isidore/README.md

 8. Raw pointers are dangerous and often improperly used
 9. Warnings should be treated as Errors
 10. No goto statements ever
+11. Language should always remain portable and cross platform